Bone: Volume

 Bone volume is determined by the rates of bone formation and bone resorption.
-Recent research has suggested that certain growth factors may work to locally alter bone formation by increasing osteoblast activity.
+Certain growth factors may work to locally alter bone formation by increasing osteoblast activity.
 Numerous bone-derived growth factors have been isolated and classified via bone cultures.
 These factors include insulin-like growth factors I and II, transforming growth factor-beta, fibroblast growth factor, platelet-derived growth factor, and bone morphogenetic proteins.
 Evidence suggests that bone cells produce growth factors for extracellular storage in the bone matrix.
 The release of these growth factors from the bone matrix could cause the proliferation of osteoblast precursors.
 Essentially, bone growth factors may act as potential determinants of local bone formation.
-Research has suggested that cancellous bone volume in postmenopausal osteoporosis may be determined by the relationship between the total bone forming surface and the percent of surface resorption.
+Cancellous bone volume in postmenopausal osteoporosis may be determined by the relationship between the total bone forming surface and the percent of surface resorption.

 Clinical significance

 A number of diseases can affect bone, including arthritis, fractures, infections, osteoporosis and tumors.
 Conditions relating to bone can be managed by a variety of doctors, including rheumatologists for joints, and orthopedic surgeons, who may conduct surgery to fix broken bones.
 Other doctors, such as rehabilitation specialists may be involved in recovery, radiologists in interpreting the findings on imaging, and pathologists in investigating the cause of the disease, and family doctors may play a role in preventing complications of bone disease such as osteoporosis.

 When a doctor sees a patient, a history and exam will be taken.
 Bones are then often imaged, called radiography.
 This might include ultrasound X-ray, CT scan, MRI scan and other imaging such as a Bone scan, which may be used to investigate cancer.
 Other tests such as a blood test for autoimmune markers may be taken, or a synovial fluid aspirate may be taken.